danhpaiva/danhpaiva/README.md

 - **Languages:** C# | JavaScript | Python :computer:
 - **Hobbies:** Clash Royale & book's :iphone: :books:
 - **Sport:** Running :runner: :purple_heart:

-"When something is important enough, you do it even if the odds are not in your favor."